 To give you an idea of how much speed can play a role in downloading and uploading, we’ve listed the estimated time it would take to download a two hour HD movie and upload a 10-minute video with various speeds below.

 How long does it take to download a movie?

 File sizes for things like music, movies and pictures vary, but a movie can range from 1 to 7 GBs depending on the length and picture quality.
 Here’s how long it would take in hours:minutes:seconds to download a 4 GB file with various speeds.

 |1 Mbps||10 Mbps||25 Mbps||50 Mbps||100 Mbps||200 Mbps||400 Mbps||1,000 Mbps

 How long does it take to upload a short video?

 Video files vary in size, but let’s say you have a 500 MB clip, which could amount to 10 minutes or more in standard definition.
 Here’s an estimate of how long it would take to upload it with various upload speeds.

 Keep in mind, upload speeds from internet providers are often significantly lower than download speeds.
 Some fiber-optic providers, however, do offer upload speeds comparable to their advertised download speeds.

 |1 Mbps||3 Mbps||5 Mbps||10 Mbps||30 Mbps||50 Mbps||100 Mbps||500 Mbps

-Shop internet providers, plans and speeds in your area with Allconnect®.
+Shop internet providers, plans and speeds in your area with our internet experts.
 We’ll help you find and compare plans with good internet speeds for your home.